Optimization#

 Abstract method to do the main sampling

-class Parameter(*, id: str | None = None, data: ~optim.parameter.T = None, requires_opt: bool = True, role_desc: str = '', param_type: ~adalflow.optim.types.ParameterType = <ParameterType.PROMPT: prompt, 'Instruction to the language model on task, data, and format.'>, name: str = None, gradient_prompt: str = None, raw_response: str = None, instruction_to_optimizer: str = None, instruction_to_backward_engine: str = None, score: float | None = None, eval_input: object = None, from_response_id: str | None = None, successor_map_fn: ~typing.Dict[str, ~typing.Callable] | None = None)[source]#
+class Parameter(*, id: str | None = None, data: ~optim.parameter.T = None, requires_opt: bool = True, role_desc: str = '', param_type: ~adalflow.optim.types.ParameterType = <ParameterType.NONE: none, ''>, name: str = None, gradient_prompt: str = None, raw_response: str = None, instruction_to_optimizer: str = None, instruction_to_backward_engine: str = None, score: float | None = None, eval_input: object = None, from_response_id: str | None = None, successor_map_fn: ~typing.Dict[str, ~typing.Callable] | None = None)[source]#

 Bases: Generic[T]